-As mixed-criticality embedded systems often control safety-critical applications, tolerating faults and achieving high reliability levels are of great importance; i.e., faults must be detected, and appropriate recovery tasks must be successfully completed before the deadlines.
+As mixed-criticality embedded systems often control safety-critical applications, tolerating faults and achieving high reliability levels are of great importance.
 In MCSs, each criticality level has an important property, which is known as Probability of Failure per Hour (PFH).
 PFH represents the maximum probability of failure to which each task of that level must adapt.
 The avionics DO-178B standard defines five criticality levels from A with highest, to E with lowest criticality levels.
 Safety requirements of each criticality level are shown in Table 3 [2].
 In this paper, we assume that LC tasks are chosen from D or E levels without any fault-tolerant provisions, and HC tasks are chosen from A, B, or C levels.
-Hence, each task τ_i from HC task set must be guaranteed to be schedulable, even in presence of faults, to achieve a failure rate of at most $PFH_i = PFH(\zeta^{HI})$.
-Faults can be categorized into transient
+Hence, each task τ_i from HC task set must be guaranteed to be schedulable, even in presence of faults, to achieve a failure rate of at most PFH_i=PFH(ζ^{HI}).
+Faults can be categorized into transient and permanent faults.
+Transient faults are found more frequently than permanent faults [34], [39].
+Hence, in this paper, we focus on transient faults.
+Nevertheless, we try to